joshkoenig/relucantlywithher.com/_pages/why-not-to-vote-third-party.md

   <a href="https://twitter.com/drewtoothpaste/status/764479599757631488">August 13, 2016</a>
 </blockquote>

 When you actually dig in on these people, they aren't very credible.
-Also, given the rules of how democracy works it's not going to do anything.
+Also, given the rules of how democracy works, it's not going to do anything.
 Don't make the same mistake I did in 2000.

 ## A Personal Story

 I cast my first presidential ballot in 2000 for Ralph Nader.
 It was ok.
 I lived in New York City, voting in an ultra-safe state.
 I believed that Al Gore and George W Bush were like [Kang and Kodos from the Simpsons][1].
 When Bush won his case in the Supreme Court and became president my opinion was like, "whatever man, just another white-bread corporate overlord."

 The point is, I didn't feel even the slightest bit of remorse over my principled vote for my conscience.
-For what its worth I also didn't see any signs that the Democratic party was about to listen to the Nader voters and start tracking to the left, but again, whatever.
-After the election I went back to living my life as a college student at NYU.
+For what it's worth, I also didn't see any signs that the Democratic party was about to listen to the Nader voters and start tracking to the left, but again, whatever.
+After the election, I went back to living my life as a college student at NYU.

 And then, 9/11.
 Maybe you saw that coming.
 I didn't.

 Disclaimer: I'm reluctant to use the terrorist attacks in political arguments — the way they were abused as symbols in the following years is still deeply sickening to me.
 It's a touchy subject.

 I want to be clear that I'm in no way suggesting that anything like that will happen again in the next four years.
 I'm not trying to scaremonger on anyone.
-But this cronology of events is essential to the truth of my story.
+But this chronology of events is essential to the truth of my story.

 Elections have consequences, which I learned the hard way.
 If you were young at the time, you might not remember all the details.
 Suffice to say, Bush and his whole squad took the moment and *ran with it*.
 We're still paying for that now, and likely will continue to do so for years to come.